codurance/soft-mod-compass/README.md

   -  `[Compass] envvars-config-dev-ES.sh` contains the Spanish values used on dev

 - **Prod**
-  - WIP TODO: Do not use yet, wasn't tested.
+  - WIP TODO: Update prod-ES values (see TODO in file)
   -  `[Compass] envvars-config-prod-EN.sh` contains the English values used on production
   -  `[Compass] envvars-config-prod-ES.sh` contains the Spanish values used on production